October 4, 2021

 What’s in Store for the Future of Cider?

 While consumers looking for a healthier alcohol choice are drawn to cider, for those looking to cut back on alcohol, THC-infused ciders offer an exciting new alternative to alcoholic ciders.
-We can expect to see more beverages like Malus, a cannabis-infused cider that was developed with and dealcoholized by BevZero, as consumer interest in health, wellness, and cannabis continues to grow.
+We can expect to see more beverages like Malus, a cannabis-infused cider that was developed in partnership with and dealcoholized by BevZero, as consumer interest in health, wellness, and cannabis continues to grow.

 The classic cider industry has also seen the emergence of using experimental apple varieties in cider production.
 Rosé-style ciders made with red-fleshed apples have been a big hit in the cider community this summer, and we can expect to see more unique ciders in the future.
 As orchardists continue to explore endangered and heirloom apples and as manufacturers push the limits of fermentation, the cider category will continue to innovate and reach new consumers with exciting new products.